Child sex-assault suspect faces 101 counts in Cambria County court

 Police also charged him with 19 counts of aggravated indecent assault with a person less than 13 and one count each of aggravated indecent assault with a person less than 16 and indecent exposure.

-Hoogenboom was arrested for alleged assaults that took place from March 2018 to August of this year.
+Hoogenboom was arrested for alleged assaults from March 2018 to August of this year.

 Charges were filed after a forensic interview was conducted with the girl on Sept.
 2 at the Cambria County Child Advocacy Center in Richland Township.